max729/Code-Challenge-DB/README.md

 ### Running

-You can use maven commands or simply use the ide
+You can use maven commands or simply import into your ide as maven project

 first install maven dependencies